dspruell/opsdroid-skill-networkinfo/README.md

 ## Configuration

+- `ipapi_key`: Optional.
+API key for <https://ipapi.co/> service.
+    - Default: no key, which defaults to a free account with a limited query allowance.
 - `resolvers`: Optional.
-IP address(es) of one or more resolvers to use for resolving DNS queries.
+List of one or more IP addresses of resolvers to use for resolving DNS queries.
     - Default: the local stub resolver configuration will be used.
 - `service`: Optional.
 Service to utilize for querying ASN information for IP addresses.
     - Supported values: either `cymru` or `shadowserver`.
     - Default: `cymru`
-    - Default: if omitted, the local stub resolver configuration will be used.

 ## Usage